comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Show that for queries where type index filtering applies, pim:storage is not necessary, and less links will have to be followed.
 Because type index is more selective. (pim:storage is a form of index as well! => use as fallback)
-This requires us to make an experiment with pim:storage disabled but type idx not {:.todo}
+This requires us to make an experiment with pim:storage disabled but type idx not Say that type index is optional, so it can not be used on its own, as completeness can not be guaranteed {:.todo}

 ### Zero-knowledge query planning is ineffective